 As teachers, environmentalists and sports lovers, both Carlos and Carolyn want to inspire children and adults to participate in SUP, a beautiful sport that allows people to experience the joy of walking on water, whilst connecting to nature.
 They believe SUP should be accessible to everyone, no matter what their background.

 They want to bring people together to look after the environment.
 Sadly, when you paddle, it won’t be too long before you see plastic and other pollution floating in the water.
 The impact has a lasting effect and will make you want to do something about it.

 Carlos De Sousa

 Carlos is a qualified P.E teacher who specialises in working with children with Special Educational Needs (SEN).
 Born and bred in São Paulo, Brazil he has spent the last eleven years working in the UK.
 It was in London, where Carlos first experienced paddle boarding and completed his first marathon on the Thames, after only four sessions.
 Creative and resourceful, he loves building things from recycled materials; after building his first paddle board out of plastic bottles, he came up with the idea to complete the SUP marathon expedition.

 Carolyn is a primary school teacher who set up The Whale Company in 2007 after learning that whales and other marine life were dying from plastic pollution in the ocean.
 She makes ‘Whalebags’ as alternatives to plastic bags and runs education art programs to teach children about plastic pollution.
 Carolyn is British but was born in South Africa and has lived all over the world; her adventurous spirit and passion for the ocean lead her to become a dive master and, most recently, a SUP adventurer.

-We have seen huge potential to develop an educational and exhibition program that can be carried out, not only in Europe, but all over the world.
+We have seen huge potential to develop an educational program that can be carried out, not only in Europe, but all over the world.

-We want to partner with people who share our desire to look after the environment, who believe in taking action to bring about change.
+We want to partner with people who share our desire to look after the environment: schools, community leaders, sponsors